abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 Maybe new values would?
 But public values are almost religions.
 Is there a viable religion of 'don't buy cheap stuff'?
 What commandments are violated by the millennial lifestyle subsidy?
+What myths would remind us to fear Danaans, even those bearing gifts.
 Did moviepass defraud investors, or is the system to blame.

-What myths would remind us to fear Danaans, even those bearing gifts.
+Or are bezzles, like wars, the mother of innovation, and the way to have nice things is always through bankrupting our republic.

 ## notes
 {:.no_toc}